MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/media/MS-700-lab_M02_ak.md

 6. Select the arrow to the right from the lower-right corner below the text box to send the message.

-7. After a moment, you should see a text in red above your new conversation message that states, "**This message was blocked.**" **Select What can I do?** To see the reason why this message was blocked.
+7. After a moment, you should see a text in red above your new conversation message that states, “**This message was blocked.**” **Select What can I do?** To see the reason why this message was blocked.

 8. Select **Report** to notify the admin about this DLP policy violation.
 Now you can see a different message above your conversation entry, that states **Blocked.** **You’ve reported this to your admin.**

 9. Connect to the **Client 1 VM** with the credentials that have been provided to you.

-10. You should still be logged in to the **Microsoft 365 Compliance center**.
-If not, open Microsoft Edge, maximize the browser, and navigate to the **Microsoft 365 Compliance center**: [**https://compliance.microsoft.com**](https://compliance.microsoft.com/).
+10. You should still be logged in to the **Microsoft Purview Portal**.
+If not, open Microsoft Edge, maximize the browser, and navigate to the **Microsoft Purview Portal**: [**https://compliance.microsoft.com**](https://compliance.microsoft.com/).

 11. Select **Reports** from the left-hand navigation pane and scroll down to **Organizational data**.